 - Being an older mother

-Current statistics suggest that nearly one in one hundred children in the U.S. are born with congenital heart disease.
-That makes it the most common birth defect.
+Current statistics suggest that congential heart defects affect nearly 1% of births per year in the U.S. That makes it the most common birth defect.
 Severity can range from a mildly weakened heart to severe heart deformities that require surgery.

 This new understanding of the role that sustained elevated blood sugar can have on the developing fetus will hopefully inspire women planning a pregnancy or happily discovering that they are pregnant to make every effort to maintain optimal health during those nine months to support the health and development of their growing baby.
 Blood sugar control is incredibly important in that equation.